mndmnky/duck-and-cover/README.md

 [^fn6]: Xiao, Mingyu, and Hiroshi Nagamochi.
 "Confining sets and avoiding bottleneck cases: A simple maximum independent set algorithm in degree-3 graphs."
 Theoretical Computer Science 469 (2013): 92-104.

 [^fn7]: Fomin, Fedor V., Fabrizio Grandoni, and Dieter Kratsch.
 "A measure & conquer approach for the analysis of exact algorithms."
 Journal of the ACM (JACM) 56.5 (2009): 1-32.

+[^fn8]: Iwata, Yoichi, Keigo Oka, and Yuichi Yoshida.
+"Linear-time FPT algorithms via network flow."
+Proceedings of the twenty-fifth annual ACM-SIAM symposium on Discrete algorithms.
+Society for Industrial and Applied Mathematics, 2014.